The Human Body was made Good and Holy

 The Christian vision is that humans have a body like the animals, but are able to reason and will, totally unlike them.
 The body is a sign that points to a spiritual reality.
 It, actually, has data to tell us about what it means to be human.

-On 22nd October, the Church commemorates the great legacy of St. Pope John Paul II.
-His teaching on the theology of the body provides an in-depth look at human sexuality and also focuses on explaining man and woman as they were created, and God’s plan for the sexes.
+St. Pope John Paul II, whose memory we observe on 22nd October, left us with a great legacy on the teaching on the “Theology of the body”.
+He provides an in-depth look at human sexuality and also focuses on explaining man and woman as they were created, and God’s plan for both sexes.
+Accordingly, proper knowledge on marriage and human sexuality is of great importance in our daily lives, civilization, culture, community, family, and the Church.

 We are taught that the human body is holy because God made it, and everything God makes has a purpose.
 We are to bring glory to God with our bodies, so we can't compartmentalize our lives and think that we can divorce our bodies and live as if only our spirit matters.
 The human body is owned twice by God; once because he created it and again because he redeemed it.
 Every day, our bodies enable us to proclaim the goodness and love of our God.
-Contraception and sex activity outside marriage is sinful because they render sex a mere tool or utility.
+Contraception and sex activity outside marriage is sinful because they render human sexuality a mere tool or utility.